At BCH we provide a high quality estate management service to make sure that our neighbourhoods are clean, safe and are pleasant places to live.

 How long can it take to resolve the problem?

 It may appear that we are not taking any action to sort the problem out.
-However, if we need to take legal action this can take a long time to prepare the evidence.
+However, if we need to take legal action this can take a long time to prepare the evidence to ensure that the case has the best possibility of being successful at court.
 In the event of court action being taken, we also have to wait for the courts to set a date for a hearing.